 - Vascular Biology

-This structured training programme will include compulsory core modules in ethics, science communication, biostatistics and intellectual property.
-Core modules are complemented by many additional optional modules delivering skill sets including innovation and entrepreneurship, data management, coding.
-The structured training is designed to suit bench scientists, informatics based research, clinical researchers, and population health researchers.
+This structured training programme includes compulsory core modules in ethics, science communication, biostatistics and intellectual property.
+Core modules are complemented by many additional optional modules delivering skill sets including innovation and entrepreneurship, data management and coding.
+The structured training is designed to suit bench scientists, informatics-based research, clinical researchers and population health researchers.

 - Opportunity for an international research training experience in a world-class institution

 - Four-year structured PhD training programme with the opportunity to gain an additional Professional Certificate in Research Practices

 - Funded four-year PhD scholarship, covering student fees, research costs and student stipend